kenessajr/react-with-actions/README.md

 ## Introduction

 At [Pindo](https://www.pindo.io/), recently we automated all our deployment processes by setting up a continuous development pipeline for our repositories.
-The automation approach reduces the number of errors that would otherwise occur because of the repetitive steps of Continuous Integration (CI) and Continuous Development (CD).
+The automation approach reduces the number of errors that would otherwise occur because of the repetitive steps of Continuous Development (CD).

 In this tutorial, you will learn how to set up continuous integration and continuous deployment of a React app using tools like [Docker](https://www.docker.com/) and [Github Actions](https://github.com/features/actions).
 We will use an Ubuntu (18.04 LTS) droplet on [DigitalOcean](https://www.digitalocean.com/) to host our app.